-Don’t be in a hurry.
+When you give care kits don’t be in a hurry!
 It’s okay to slip it out your window to someone on a street corner or freeway ramp.
 But consider taking time to park the car and hand-deliver it.

 Smile.
 This person probably gets ignored by hundreds of people every day.

 Make eye contact.
 It shows that the person matters.